 His first job, he says, is to educate clients, which means going in and sitting down with them in their homes.

-“They see a picture, but they wonder how it would work in their home, how the colors would work,” he says.
+“They see a picture, but they wonder how it would work in their home.
+They wonder how the colors would work,” he says.
 “It’s a matter of sitting down and educating them on the process and then developing the color palette for them based on the features of the home.
 It’s a very thorough process before we actually begin work.”

 All in the family

-Epoxy Artisan’s clients are almost all residential.
-He notes the company is small, (his wife, two sons and an occasional helper) and Strawderman isn’t willing to take on commercial projects that he won’t be able to complete at the same high level as his residential jobs.
+Epoxy Artisan clients are almost all residential.
+He notes the company is small, (his wife, two sons and an occasional helper).
+Strawderman isn’t willing to take on commercial projects that he won’t be able to complete at the same high level as his residential jobs.
 He also says they don’t provide the same level of relationships he likes to have with his clients.